-- Actively and earnestly receive academic tutoring in each course for the duration of the remaining term or the entire next term with the goal to obtain and maintain satisfactory academic performance.
-Tutoring will be at the expense of the parent(s).
-Refer to Student Support Services, tutoring section for details. - The probation period will continue throughout the quarter or the next grading period (whether mid-quarter progress narrative grade reporting period or report card grading period). - At the discretion of the Teacher and/or Principal, student may lose the privilege of serving in leadership, special programs, or receiving academic honor such as Student Council or Titans, and extra-curricular activities (including non-St. Philip's related) such as athletics, dance or any program that may impact time for studying after school. - Student may not serve or participate in class leadership positions or represent the school, such as student council, peer meditation, Titan, etc., - May lose eligibility of tuition financial assistance.
+• Actively and earnestly receive academic tutoring in each course for the duration of the remaining term or the entire next term with the goal to obtain and maintain satisfactory academic performance.
+Tutoring will be at the expense of the parent.
+Refer to Student Support Services, tutoring section for details.

+- The probation period will continue throughout the quarter or the next grading period (whether mid-quarter progress narrative grade reporting period or report card grading period). - At the discretion of the Teacher and/or Principal, student may lose the privilege of serving in leadership, special programs, or receiving academic honor such as Student Council or Titans, and extra-curricular activities including St. Philip's programs and non-St. Philip's related such as athletics, dance or any program that may impact time for studying after school. - May lose eligibility of tuition financial assistance.

 A student on Academic Probation who fails to achieve satisfactory grade performance by the next grading period will serve another Academic Probation period, subject to provisions listed in this section.
-A student that fails the course, will be subject to the provisions outlined in the Promotion and Retention section.
-Student may not be considered for reenrollment.